UPDATE (11.02.2020): Post updated with additional commentary. Some images updated.

 [Figs. 6, 7] Overview of Option 2.

 Option 2 contemplates a new subway line branching off the L line south of Montrose Avenue station, called the I. From there, the subway runs under Bushwick Avenue for a short distance before running under private property to Stuyvesant Avenue.
 The subway continues under Stuyvesant Avenue until Fulton Street, where it runs under Boys and Girls High School (possibly using an existing provision) and Utica Avenue.
 At some point on Utica Avenue, the subway would emerge onto an el.
 Option 2 contemplates 12 new stations, most of which are the same as those in Option 1.
-Aside from those, the remaining stations are at Fulton Street (transfer to A/C), Gates Avenue, Myrtle Avenue (transfer to J/M/Z), and Flushing Avenue.
+Aside from those, the remaining stations are at Fulton Street (A/C), Gates Avenue, Myrtle Avenue (J/M/Z), and Flushing Avenue.

 Option 3: Build the Utica Avenue subway as a new trunk line.